 "I have had trouble falling and staying asleep for many years now, because of anxiety.
 Shift's Delta 8 chocolates have been a game-changer.
 I drift off into a deep sleep easily and wake up feeling refreshed and recharged.
 There are no lingering groggy feelings that many sleep aids leave you with.
 And best of all, I love a little chocolate before bed!
 Perfect way to end a long day.” - Lauren, Dance Teacher

 The standard recommended dosage of our Shift Delta 8 Chocolates is 1 10mg piece.
-For help with sleep and anxiety, may of our customers find success consuming 1-2 hours before bedtime.
 Dose is always personal so start slow, go slow, and find your sweet spot.
-You will wake up rested and refreshed.
+We hope you wake up rested and refreshed.

 Try a two-pack today and use the offer code: ilovefall for 20% off your order.